web3index/web3index-org/README.md

 }
 ```

-Once you've successfully provided this information the project can be added to the [registry file](./registry.json).
-If your project is *not* using the web3 index subgraph, make sure to add an extra `usage` property to the registry that points to your endpoint.
+Finally, add a `usage` property to the registry that points to your endpoint.

 ## Running App Locally